FIOR DI LEVANTE Back-to-back Trips on 26 July 2016

 One of the ship's many deckplans, located right next to her black funnel.

-As we head towards Kyllini, the FIOR DI LEVANTE's Ionian Group collaborator, the DIONISIOS SOLOMOS of Zante Ferries, is already heading towards Zakynthos in order to complete the first trip of the day from mainland Greece to the Ionian island.
+As we head towards Kyllini, the collaborator of the FIOR DI LEVANTE under the Ionian Group venture, namely the DIONISIOS SOLOMOS of Zante Ferries, is already heading towards Zakynthos in order to complete the first trip of the day from mainland Greece to the Ionian island.
+Built in 1990 in Japan, she has been operating for her owners since 1999.

-The DIONISIOS SOLOMOS, in what was her eighteenth season on the Ionian Sea, all of them under Zante Ferries.
-This season, though, marked the ship's first with a new livery, with her hull being fully painted in orange (in contrast to the half-orange and half-white hull that she previously had) and featuring her company's name and website.
+A view of the DIONISIOS SOLOMOS, during what was her eighteenth season on the Ionian Sea, with all of them having been under Zante Ferries.
+This season, however, marked the ship's first with a new livery, with her hull being fully painted in orange (in contrast to the half-orange and half-white hull that she previously had) and featuring her company's name and website.

 The beautiful DIONISIOS SOLOMOS heading towards Zakynthos.

-After spending the first part of her Ionian Group career on the resurrected Patras-Kefalonia-Ithaca line in 2015, the ship returned to her original Kyllini service after that year's summer ended, serving both the Kyllini-Zakynthos line and the Kyllini-Kefalonia line, alternatively with the MARE DI LEVANTE.
+The DIONISIOS SOLOMOS seen as she heads to Zakynthos.
+After having spent the first part of her career under Ionian Group on the relaunched Patras-Kefalonia-Ithaca line in 2015, the ship returned to her usual Kyllini-based service after that year's summer ended, serving both the Kyllini-Zakynthos line and the Kyllini-Kefalonia line, alternatively with the MARE DI LEVANTE.

-The DIONISIOS SOLOMOS heading towards the island of Zakynthos.
+The DIONISIOS SOLOMOS seen heading towards the island of Zakynthos.

-The beautiful DIONISIOS SOLOMOS leaving the Peloponnese in the dark and heading towards the brighter Zakynthos.
+The beautiful DIONISIOS SOLOMOS seen having left the Peloponnese in the dark and heading towards the brighter Zakynthos.
 Note the first picture of the ship, in which she is under the sunrise.

 As our meeting with the DIONISIOS SOLOMOS ends, the FIOR DI LEVANTE is soon approaching the port of Kyllini.

-Another view of the DIONISIOS SOLOMOS en route to Zakynthos.
+Another view of the DIONISIOS SOLOMOS while en route to Zakynthos.

 As we approach the port of Kyllini, another ship is leaving for an Ionian island.
-This time it is the NISSOS KEFALONIA, owned by Ionian Group's competitors, Kefalonian Lines, heading towards her namesake island.
+This time it is the NISSOS KEFALONIA, owned by Ionian Group's competitors, namely Kefalonian Lines, heading towards her namesake island.
+Built in 197 in Japan, she has been operating for her current owners since 2013.

-Though some of my pictures were of bad quality due to the dark, from this moment and until the end of the trip I took what I personally consider as my favourite pictures.
-The legendary NISSOS KEFALONIA, now in her fourth summer season with her current owners, heads for Kefalonia.
-In the past two summers she also operated on the Kyllini-Zakynthos line, though this service is now being operated by her fleetmate, the ZAKYNTHOS 1.
+Although some of my pictures were of bad quality due to the dark, from this moment on and until the end of the trip I took what I personally consider as my favourite pictures.
+The legendary NISSOS KEFALONIA, now in her fourth summer season with her current owners, is heading to Kefalonia.
+In the past two summers she also operated on the Kyllini-Zakynthos line, though this service is now being operated by her fleetmate, namely the ZAKYNTHOS I.

 The NISSOS KEFALONIA leaving Kyllini under the beautiful Ionian Sea sun.
 She has been in these waters since 1995, operating as the KEFALONIA under Strintzis Lines (1995-2000), Blue Star Ferries (2000-2004) and Strintzis Ferries (2004-2013).
 She became extremely popular for her operations on the Patras-Kefalonia-Ithaca line, which she served for 16 years.
-Strintzis Ferries' economic problems led to her lay-up in 2012 in Salamina and later in Drapetsona, but she was sold the following year to her current owners, who have since operated her out of Kyllini.
+The economic problems that Strintzis Ferries experienced in the early 2010s led to her lay-up in 2012 in Salamina and later in Drapetsona, but she was sold the following year to her current owners, who have since operated her out of Kyllini.
 During her last summer of operations under Strintzis Ferries in 2011, she had served the Kyllini-Kefalonia line.

-The NISSOS KEFALONIA, a former Japanese ferry, passing under the rising sun.
+The NISSOS KEFALONIA, a Japanese-built ferry, passing under the rising sun.

 The beautiful and legendary NISSOS KEFALONIA heading towards Kefalonia.